 Africa has a growing population that requires ever-increasing food and energy to grow production bases.
 Meeting these needs is placing a considerable strain on the continent’s water resources and this problem is compounded by variable climate conditions, poor water infrastructure and pollution.
 In addition, being the fastest urbanising continent, the demand for water and sanitation in cities is fast outstripping supply.
 The rapidly growing populations in Africa have also resulted in increased agricultural and industrial activities, which pose a threat to availability, accessibility and quality of freshwater resources.
 Within this context, water is a limiting factor for food security in the water-food-energy nexus, and these connections will also form a central theme of the Water CoE focus.
-The Water CoE aims to facilitate nodes of excellence into conceptual focus areas, within which other research institutions can work, thereby developing vision and integrative capacity focused on working towards the realisation of the SDGs in Africa.

 From a water perspective, one of the major challenges faced by the water sector in Africa is a lack of capacity in terms of determining the volumes of the available water resources, determining and managing anthropogenic impacts from activities in the catchment as well as determining their sustainable and efficient use.
 There is increasing recognition of governance failure at multiple scales, further exacerbating the challenge of sustainable water resources and supply management on the African continent.
 The shortage of trained personnel in the water sector frequently results in this gap being filled by experts from outside the continent who may contribute to the solution of specific problems, but do little to contribute longer-term development of capacity within the continent.
 The ARUA has as its primary aim bringing together a number of peer African institutions to pool their limited resources and use them to generate a critical mass that could more effectively support each other and the growing numbers of researchers.
 Therefore, the ARUA Water CoE seeks to contribute to the development of capacity by training high level academic and professional expertise in both the science and management of water resources using existing networks of university academics and researchers within Africa as well as working collaboratively with water resource professionals, researchers and academics outside the continent.